Instabilities of a Generalized Gross-Neveu Quantum Criticality: Introduction

 Conversely, the superconducting instabilities can be tuned by another parameter, $\alpha$, which controls the degree of time-reversal-symmetry (TRS) breaking.
-Superconductivity is most robust when TRS is preserved ($\alpha=0,1$) and vanishes when TRS is maximally broken ($\alpha=\frac12$).
+In a manner reminiscent of Anderson's theorem \cite{Anderson}, superconductivity is most robust when TRS is preserved ($\alpha=0,1$) and vanishes when TRS is maximally broken ($\alpha=\frac12$).
 Remarkably, we find that stronger fermion renormalization -- corresponding to larger $\gamma$ -- enhances superconductivity, as reflected in a larger critical value $\alpha_c$ up to which superconductivity remains stable.